 Response: The Court does not judge the actions of states or governments, but only persons.
 Moreover, like any other treaty, the Rome Statute does not obligate or impose duties on any state that is not a party to the treaty.
 States have no obligation to cooperate with the Court unless they have chosen to exercise their sovereign right to ratify the Court's Statute.
-Thus, until the US chooses to ratify the ICC Statute, the Court will not be able to gain custody of US citizens who remain in the US, and the US will have no obligation to transfer them to the Court.
+Thus, until the US chooses to ratify the ICC Statute, the Court will not be able to gain custody of US citizens who remain in the US or do not commit atrocities in other countries, and the US will have no obligation to transfer them to the Court.

 Response: The Court can only investigate the designated types of very serious crimes of high magnitude that fall within the Court's jurisdiction - crimes that would never conceivably be authorized as part of any military strategy by the US armed forces.

 Nonetheless, the Bush administration argued that there would always be the possibility of politically motivated charges being lodged against US leaders and soldiers.
-However, the Rome Statute has many safeguards, most introduced by US negotiators, to thwart politically motivated charges and thus maintain the integrity of the Court.
+However, the Rome Statute has the many safeguards mentioned above, most introduced by US negotiators, to thwart politically motivated charges and thus maintain the integrity of the Court.
 One of the primary safeguards is the power of the US, even as a non-party to the Court, to preempt the Court with its own national investigation of any such charges.

 Response: The founders of the ICC made it a court of last resort.
 Significantly, in joining the Court, many countries are adopting laws that strengthen their ability to prosecute war criminals themselves.
 The existence of the ICC also will help to strengthen states' will to act domestically, because if they do not, the ICC may have jurisdiction in a case and act on it.